Toronto's scandal-hit mayor still has 42 percent approval

 Nineteen percent of those polled said they would like to see Ford as prime minister of Canada, a goal Ford mentioned in a television interview earlier this week.

-Prime Minister Stephen Harper, a Conservative who takes pride in a tough law-and-order agenda, said on Thursday that the idea of Ford as prime minister was "not something I'm in favor of".
+Prime Minister Stephen Harper, a Conservative who takes pride in a tough law-and-order agenda, said on Thursday that the idea of Ford as prime minister was "not something I'm in favour of".

 (Reporting by Cameron French; Editing by Peter Galloway)